seydadilandursun/RLC-Circuit/README.md

 ##$$How can I calculate impedance in an RLC circuit?
 To calculate impedance in an RLC circuit follow these steps:

-<ul> Determine whether the circuit is in series or parallel.
+<ul>  <li> Determine whether the circuit is in series or parallel.

-<ul> Measure the resistance R using the multimeter.
+  <li> Measure the resistance R using the multimeter.

-<ul> Find the inductance L.
+ <li> Find the inductance L.

-<ul> Measure the capacitance C.
+ <li> Measure the capacitance C.

-<ul> Define the frequency of the circuit f.
+ <li> Define the frequency of the circuit f.

-<ul> Evaluate angular frequency:
+ <li> Evaluate angular frequency:

 ω = 2πf